git-town/git-town/documentation/development/website.md

 ## deployment

-The website auto-updates when changes to the master branch are made.
+The website runs on Netlify.
+It auto-updates on changes to the master branch.